Yavin IV, after the destruction of the Death Star

 It had been a long and tumultuous day, and she'd been riding the emotional high of their triumph for hours now, trying to avoid facing the terrifying realities that lurked just out of sight.
 It was easier to focus on the victory than to think about what had happened before the battle, what had happened to her on the Death Star, what had happened to Alderaan.
 With her friends, her fellow Rebels, even with Luke, she pushed her own pain aside, but now... now, sitting here in the dark with this man she barely knew, she found that she could, in fact, let go.

-Han felt her small frame tremble as she wept, and he tightened his hold.
-He didn't pretend to understand just why she was crying, although he had a pretty good idea of just how much she'd been keeping inside.
-He didn't know how long she'd been away from the party, but from the looks of the bottle, she'd managed to drown quite a bit of sorrow tonight already.
-He figured she still had a lot left over, though.
+Solo felt her small frame tremble as she wept, and he tightened his hold.
+He didn't pretend to understand all of the reasons she was crying, although based on what he'd just heard, he figured she was entitled to a few tears.
+He didn't know how long she'd been away from the party before he'd found her, but from the looks of the bottle, she'd managed to drown quite a bit of sorrow tonight already.

 She'd lost her home, her family, her entire planet.
 Who knew what sort of hells she'd endured on the Death Star, or what manner of death she'd been facing before he and Luke had showed up.
 And Tarkin and Vader... he couldn't begin to imagine how much damage their little "demonstration" had done to her psyche.